sntcristian/and-kge/README.md

 The extended library provides an implementation of the following models:
 - `DistMultText`: an extension of the DistMult model [5] for training KGEs by using entity descriptions attached to entities.
 - `ComplExText`: an extension of the ComplEx model [6] which allows to train KGEs by using information coming from short text descriptions attached to entities.
-- `DistMult_gate_text`: an extension of the DistMult model which allows to train KGEs by using information coming from short text descriptions and numeric value associated with entities in KGs.
+- `DistMult_gate_text`: an extension of the DistMult model which allows to train KGEs by using information coming from short text descriptions and numeric value associated with entities in KGs.<br/>
 Entity descriptions are encoded by using SPECTER [7], a BERT language model for scientific documents.<br/>